-The sources of Income/ funds are:

-• Fees from students:

-• Government grant/aid:

-• Grants from RUSA/ World Bank supported Madhya Pradesh Quality Improvement Project (MPHEQIP).

-• Income from rent of premises:

-• Alumni Contribution:

-• Janbhagidari Nidhi:

-• Research Grants:

-• Consultancy:

-• Interest on saving bank accounts & Interest in term deposits.

-Optimum utilization of financial resources:

-Following system is implemented by the institution for the optimal utilization of financial resources:

-$\cdot$ The College invites departmental budgets with their requirements and justifications and finalizes the annual budget.

-$\cdot$ All the procurement procedures are followed strictly according to Govt. norms.

-The funds are utilized for:

-Infrastructure and Maintenance of:

-central library and its resources

-• sports amenities

-• Furniture and stationery

-• laboratory facilities

-• green campus and eco-friendly environment

-• renewable energy

-Academics

-• ICT facilities

-• Teaching aids/tools

-research & innovation and consultancy.

-- Examination and Evaluation procedures - software and internet facilities

-Staff payment & Benefits
+The institute has set procedures for the mobilization of funds and optimal utilization of resources and they are strictly implemented as per the directives issued by the Department of Higher Education, the State Government and the Central Government.
+Mobilisation of funds: Income The sources of Income/ funds are: • Fees from students: • Government grant/aid: • Grants from RUSA/ World Bank supported Madhya Pradesh Quality Improvement Project (MPHEQIP).Income from rent of premises: • Alumni Contribution: • Janbhagidari Nidhi: • Research Grants: • Consultancy: • Interest on saving bank accounts & Interest in term deposits.
+Optimum utilization of financial resources: Following system is implemented by the institution for the optimal utilization of financial resources: • The College invites departmental budgets with their requirements and justifications and finalizes the annual budget. • All the procurement procedures are followed strictly according to Govt. norms.
+The funds are utilized for: Infrastructure and Maintenance of: • central library and its resources • sports amenitiesFurniture and stationery · laboratory facilities · green campus and eco-friendly environment · renewable energy Academics • ICT facilities • Teaching aids/toolsresearch & innovation and consultancy. • Examination and Evaluation procedures • software and internet facilities Staff payment &

-Salaries of Faculties and other benefits.
+Benefits Salaries of Faculties and other benefits.

 File Description Documents

-Upload any additional information View File
+Upload any additional information No File Uploaded

 Paste link for additional Information Nil